bleonheart/Lilia/documentation/docs/libraries/lia.networking.md

 **Purpose**

 Registers a handler that rebuilds large tables sent over the network in multiple compressed chunks.
 Clients acknowledge each chunk so the sender can throttle transmission.
+Uses internal buffers in `lia.net.buffers[netStr]`.

 **Parameters**